Arriva Sapphire: History

 In 2014, the brand was extended to 11 more routes with another six scheduled for conversion in late 2015.

 In 2017, Arriva Sapphire was rebranded with a new logo and livery, in line with the switchover to the new Arriva brand.
 In 2018, the Arriva Sapphire logo was updated again, to reflect the new brand.

 In 2019, Arriva Midlands routes 1, 2, 2E running between Walsall and Cannock/Huntington were downgraded to regular buses after six years of Sapphire.
 Further routes across the country have since been withdrawn or removed from the Sapphire brand.

 In 2022, Arriva started to phase out the Sapphire brand nationally, with the majority of buses being repainted into the standard Arriva livery or replaced with new buses.

 Routes

-As at November 2022, there were 32 Arriva Sapphire routes.
+As of October 2025, there were 10 Arriva Sapphire routes.

 Former services

 Vehicles

 Buses have leather seats, free WiFi, power ports, and a modified two tone blue livery.
 The initial pilot routes commenced with a mix of refurbished double deck buses and new Wright Pulsar bodied VDL SB200s.
-Mostly since then, new buses have been purchased, primarily Alexander Dennis Enviro400s, Wright StreetLites and Wright StreetDecks.
-A number of Wright Pulsar/Pulsar 2 vehicles have been refurbished to operate Sapphire routes.
+Mostly since then, new buses had been purchased, primarily Alexander Dennis Enviro400s, Wright StreetLites and Wright StreetDecks.
+A number of Wright Pulsar/Pulsar 2 vehicles had been refurbished to operate Sapphire routes.
 In 2020 a selection of Optare Versas in Yorkshire were repainted into the new Arriva Sapphire livery.